-The results showed that the noiseless case had quicker training, with clear and strong convergence early on in all training runs.
+The results showed that the noiseless case had quicker training, with clear and strong convergence early on in all training runs (Figure 2).
 In contrast, the noisy case was more spread out, with some training runs taking much longer to converge to a good policy.
-When we deployed the trained weights in the real device and set the agent to maximize the expected reward, all learned models performed optimally and thus equally well.
-This result is better than expected, but consistent with the relatively simple nature of the game.
+When we deployed the trained weights in the real device and set the agent to maximize the expected reward, all learned models performed optimally and, thus, equally well.
+This result is better than expected but consistent with the relatively simple nature of the game.

 This only means that the noisy system still has the correct action as the most likely one.
-However, when a softmax was applied to choose the action, as is often done during training to encourage the agent to explore actions it suspects will be fruitful, the model trained on the noisy simulator outperformed the noiseless model in all instances.
+However, when a softmax was applied to choose the action, as is often done during training to encourage the agent to explore actions it suspects will be fruitful, the model trained on the noisy simulator outperformed the noiseless model in all instances; this result is shown in Figure 3.
 This is because now the distribution of actions is not greedy, and differences between the learned action probabilities become directly influential in the actions of the agent.